Eastern Gray Squirrel

 Reproductive behavior is competitive among males.
 They will compete with each other for access to females, and a female may mate with more than one male.
 The gestation period is between 40 and 44 days, and the average litter size is 2 to 3 kits.
-The young are born helpless and cared for by their mother until they are capable of caring for themselves.
+The young are born helpless and cared for by their mother until they can care for themselves.

 At birth, the expected lifespan of the grey squirrel is only one to two years.
 However, those that make it to adulthood have an average lifespan of 6 to 12 years.